Ic-ks/restartable-flow/README.md

     fun restart() = restarter.restart()

 ```

-### Finally, reduce the boilerplate even more by providing a restartable state flow ###
+### Finally, Reduce the Boilerplate Even More by Providing a Restartable State Flow ###

-Therefore, we need an interface which extends the existing `StateFlow<T>` by a restart function:
+For this purpose, we need an interface that extends the existing `StateFlow<T>` by adding a restart function:

 ```kotlin
 // RestartableStateFlow.kt

 interface RestartableStateFlow<out T> : StateFlow<T> {
     fun restart()
 }

 ```

-Then we can use our `SharingRestartable` implementation in combination our own `stateIn()` extension function:
+Then we can utilize our `SharingRestartable` implementation in conjunction with our custom `stateIn()` extension function:

 ```kotlin
 // RestartableStateFlow.kt